 Why Customer Service Employees Are Unappreciated

+When powerfully disruptive technologies get on our radar, we all take notice.
 Consider the rise of Uber and Amazon Dash.
 Just a decade ago it was inconceivable getting a personal, on-demand driver or your laundry detergent re-ordered with a push of a button.
-When such powerfully disruptive technologies get on our radar, we all take notice.

-As a result, a small nudge in customer expectations can attract many more customers.
-The responsibility of dealing with more customers falls squarely on the shoulders of customer service representatives.
+A small nudge in market-driven customer expectations can attract a torrent of customers to ill-equipped businesses.
+Oftentimes, responsibility of dealing with more customers falls squarely on the shoulders of customer support representatives.
 They’re expected to be knowledgeable, helpful and friendly even when the environment least calls for it.

-This may explain the challenges businesses face in communicating culture, recruiting and training for customer service positions.
+Could this explain the challenges businesses face in communicating culture, recruiting and training for support positions?

 Measuring emotional labor and its effects